 this.config.pairs[this.exchangeName][this.pairName].override.GAIN). - GUI settings and more.

-You access values from this.config using standard JavaScript object property access (dot notation or bracket notation).
-The path to the desired setting mirrors its location in your config.js structure.
+Use normal JavaScript property access (dot or bracket notation).
+The path matches your config.js structure.

 Consider this AutoConfig job with a custom filter: